TILT Practice and Scholarship Groups

 The Apprenticeships & Work-Based Learning P&S Group is primarily concerned with exploring approaches to learning and teaching in work-based and vocational higher education, including apprenticeships, skills and technical education.
 The Group seeks membership from across further and higher education and other work-based learning and skills contexts.
 This is a newly formed Group which aims to promote conversations around effective pedagogy and practice(s) at NTU and across the sector.

-The group is underpinned by a shared passion for raising the profile of student-staff co-creation initiatives linked to innovation in learning NTU.
+The group is underpinned by a shared passion for raising the profile of students as partner initiatives linked to innovation in learning at NTU.
 Learning is viewed broadly as what happens within the core assessed curriculum as well as outside it, on campus or elsewhere.
 It encompasses student as well as staff learning and development – in partnership, from each other.
 The focus is to provide a supportive space for the development of co-creation projects, through the use of cross functional team working, partnership, utilising and valuing both student and staff expertise.

 The Supporting Learning for Employability Group promotes the integration of research informed employability learning across the curriculum, exploring the dimensions of both lifelong and lifewide learning.
 Recent activities undertaken by this group include hosting an Employability month on TILT Online, producing guest speaker highlight videos, creating a work-related learning podcast series and facilitating a peer led Coffee O’Clock series.
 All of these activities have been designed to enhance NTU's reputation as sector leading in learning for employability, and in 2021/22 we will continue to develop and disseminate scholarship, research and best practice that supports graduates future success in the workplace and beyond.